Physics-50/Module-1/docs/week3.md

 For Module 1, your deliverable is a single figure, with a caption, that conveys what you learned from your experimentation.
 Remember: **Experimental science is not about getting the "right" or expected answer.** You are trying to make a careful conclusion that is supported by the data you collected.
 If your data doesn't support the hypothesis, you should draw a cautious and properly qualified conclusion based on your data.

-In your experiment, you explored the effect of mass on the coefficient of static friction, but to give you a sense of what we hope your figure will be like, let’s imagine for a moment that you were studying the effect of location on the inclined plane (e.g., cutting board) on the coefficient of static friction.
+In your experiment, you explored the effect of mass on the coefficient of static friction, but to give you a sense of what we hope your figure will be like, let’s imagine for a moment that you were studying whether different locations on the inclined plane lead to different coefficients of static friction.
 Here’s what a figure about that might look like:

 ![figure example](images/example-figure-Dec19-2021.png)
 Figure 1.
 Coefficient of static friction, $$\mu_{\rm s}$$ depends on the location of the mass on the board. (a) Experimental setup.
 The coefficient of static friction was determined by measuring the critical angle for five different starting locations of a mass in a petri dish on a board made of pine wood.
 Precise control over ramp angle was achieved with a balanced pulley system, enabling the ramp to be raised more slowly.
 Scale bar: 30 cm. (b) The coefficient of static friction is not independent of position, since the values do not agree with the best fit horizontal line, within their error bars (standard error of the mean from 5 trials).
 This is also evident from the $$\chi_{\nu}^2$$ value of 15.8.
-One possible explanation for the dependence of $$\mu_{\rm s}$$ on position is potential non-uniformity in the surface roughness of the cutting board used for this experiment.
+One possible explanation for the dependence of $$\mu_{\rm s}$$ on position is potential non-uniformity in the surface roughness of the board used for this experiment.

 ## Drawing Conclusions

-If your results support your hypothesis then drawing conclusions should be relatively straight forward.
+If your results support your hypothesis then drawing conclusions should be relatively straightforward.
 But what if they don't?

-If your results do not support the hypothesis there are two possibilities.
-They might negate the hypothesis or they might be inconclusive.
+If your results do not support the hypothesis there are two possibilities: they might negate the hypothesis or they might be inconclusive.
 Distinguishing between these two possibilities can be subtle and require some judgement that may depend on the experiment itself.

 Let's practice with a mini-question: